RedHatInsights/playbook-dispatcher/docs/onboarding/Onboarding.md

       This is present within [Inventory's host Facts](https://github.com/RedHatInsights/insights-host-inventory/blob/4e09b9154c364d2553c259cfeef2b99772aef06d/swagger/api.spec.yaml#L848).

+Please note that, you can dispatch playbooks to multiple satellite hosts in one request (described below), however, for directly connected hosts there should be a separate request for each host.
 Some minimal `rhc-worker-playbook` and satellite hosts dispatch request bodies can be found [here](https://github.com/RedHatInsights/playbook-dispatcher#dispatching-of-playbooks).

+## Fetching playbook run information

+Playbook dispatcher provides an event interface on the `platform.playbook-dispatcher.runs` kafka topic which can be used to listen for state changes of playbooks.
+All the playbook information provided by the event interface is described in [this JSON schema](https://github.com/RedHatInsights/playbook-dispatcher/blob/master/schema/run.event.yaml).
+Currently, the event interface only provides information on the playbook level.
+Host level information, such as console logs, are not available through this interface.
+Please refer to [this section of the docs](https://github.com/RedHatInsights/playbook-dispatcher#event-interface) to learn more about the event interface.

+You can also use playbook dispatcher's public API to fetch playbook run or host information on demand.
+Please refer to the following schema definitions for the details:

+* Public API endpoint to fetch playbook run information: [here](https://github.com/RedHatInsights/playbook-dispatcher/blob/master/schema/public.openapi.yaml#L17).
+* Public API endpoint to fetch host information: [here](https://github.com/RedHatInsights/playbook-dispatcher/blob/master/schema/public.openapi.yaml#L44).

-### Helpful Tips
+## Helpful Tips

-#### Dispatching multiple playbook runs
+### Dispatching multiple satellite playbook runs

-The Internal API's dispatch enpoint supports the dispatching of multiple playbooks in one request.
+The Internal API's dispatch endpoint supports the dispatching of multiple playbooks in one request.
-This [sample request body](https://github.com/RedHatInsights/playbook-dispatcher/blob/master/examples/payload-multiple-run-v2.json) demonstrates how to dispatch 3 different playbooks in a single request - 3 satellite hosts in one instance and then 3 more satellite hosts in another along with 3 more directly connected hosts.
+This [sample request body](https://github.com/RedHatInsights/playbook-dispatcher/blob/master/examples/payload-multiple-run-v2.json) demonstrates how to dispatch 2 different playbooks in a single request - 3 satellite hosts in one instance and then 3 more satellite hosts in another.

 You can try it out locally using the following curl command
 ```sh
 	curl -v -H "content-type: application/json" -H "Authorization: PSK xwKhCUzgJ8" -d "@examples/payload-multiple-run-v2.json" http://localhost:8000/internal/v2/dispatch
 ```

-#### Using labels to group runs
+### Using labels to group runs

 You can use the `labels` object in the request body of your dispatch request metioned earlier to group together multiple runs.